Surprise Proposal in Portugal: Step-by-Step Guide

 - A phrase: “This view is unreal.”

-- A gesture: stand side-by-side facing the view and take a pause.
+- A gesture: stand side-by-side facing the view and pause.

 - A micro-action: fix your jacket, then look at your partner.